Yet again, the fabulous folks on over at Rock M Nation are hosting the Roundtable. Pay them a visit, por favor.

 Yes.
 I think everyone liked Robert Griffin, for multiple reasons.
 First and foremost, I think everyone enjoys programs that typically don't see success, such as Baylor, become relevant.
 Robert Griffin was clearly leading the charge of Baylor's possible ascent to relevance.
 But also, he's just such a likable guy.
-As Kenny laid out
+As Kenny laid out in our commiseration thread:

 It's hard not to like that kind of kid.
 The fact that he was such a "Super Duper Star" in Waco, as I said, makes it even better.